 Newham PRUs is constantly reviewing the delivery of the education it provides and this encompasses remote learning.
 In line with the Government’s directives and guidelines introduced in 2020, we have built a remote learning strategy that aims to ensure that there are opportunities for learning beyond the classroom.

-Newham PRUs aims to meet the government directive (Coronavirus Act 2020 Provision of Remote Education (England) Temporary Continuity Direction - 22 October 2020) by creating and giving access to high quality online and offline resources.
-We aim to teach an equivalent core curriculum that is “planned and well sequenced” with ambitious work set “each day in a number of different subjects” delivered by a teacher, with the requisite skills and training.
+In line with the government directive, (Coronavirus Act 2020 Provision of Remote Education (England) Temporary Continuity Direction - 22 October 2020), Newham PRUs has created a high quality online remote teaching offer which also includes offline resources.
+We teach a broad and relevant curriculum that is “planned and well sequenced” with ambitious work set “each day in a number of different subjects” delivered by a teacher, with the requisite skills and training.

 When educating in the home as part of a blended learning facility, Newham PRUs will seek to utilise the specialist skills of our SEN staff.
-Where SEN meets IT in the realm of remote learning, it will allow the highly specialised and skilled staff of Newham PRUs to innovate and develop an educational platform that will support the vulnerable learners through the Covid era and beyond.
+Where SEN meets IT in the realm of remote learning, it will allow the highly specialised and skilled staff of Newham PRUs to innovate and develop an educational platform that will support the vulnerable learners learn remotely.

 Newham PRUs wants to provide our disadvantaged students with the learning technology of today for a better tomorrow and to help them be the best that they can be.

-Where a class, group or an individual pupil needs to self-isolate, or if risk assessments and/or local restrictions require pupils to remain at home, Newham PRUs have the capacity to offer immediate remote education.
+Where a class, group or an individual pupil requires remote learning, or if risk assessments and/or local restrictions require pupils to remain at home, Newham PRUs have the capacity to offer immediate access to remote education.
 We aim to deliver the same quality and level of education utilising the latest technology, but where the curriculum is delivered via the remote learning platform, Google Classroom.